 The University also subscribes to the Office of the Independent Adjudicator as required by the Higher Education Act 2004.

 The OU benchmarks its system of governance with the codes and principles that are considered to be best practice in the higher education sector.
 The Higher Education Code of Governance developed by the Committee of University Chairs (CUC) sets out its core values and primary elements on the basis of ‘apply or explain’; whilst the Scottish Code of Good Higher Education Governance requires governing bodies to ‘comply or explain’ with its main principles.

-The OU is an exempt charity in England and Wales, which means that, under the terms of the Charities Act 2011, it is not subject to regulation by the Charity Commission, but by its principal regulator, the Higher Education Funding Council for England (HEFCE).
+The OU is an exempt charity in England and Wales, which means that, under the terms of the Charities Act 2011, it is not subject to regulation by the Charity Commission, but by its principal regulator, the Office for Students.
 The OU is also registered as a charity in Scotland, as it is a ‘cross border’ charity having premises in Scotland (number SC 038302).